 On or about October 16, 2017, the Chapter 11 Trustee filed a Motion by Chapter 11 Trustee to Establish Omnibus Procedures for the Resolution of Disputed Participant Claims, which was approved by the Bankruptcy Court by order dated December 26, 2017 (the "Claims Procedure Order").
 Pursuant to the Claims Procedure Order, the Bankruptcy Court established a two-part process for the resolution of disputed claims.
 The first step, which did not entail any Bankruptcy Court involvement, provided for the Chapter 11 Trustee to send a Participant with a disputed claim a notice of proposed adjustment in his/her claim amount (the "First Notice").
-If a Participant submitted a timely response to the First Notice, the Chapter 11 Trustee would attempt to resolve the disputed Participant claim with the Bankruptcy Court.
+If a Participant submitted a timely response to the First Notice, the Chapter 11 Trustee would attempt to resolve the dispute by agreement and, absent resolution, the Chapter 11 Trustee would file an objection to the disputed Participant claim with the Bankruptcy Court.
 If a Participant did not submit a timely response to the First Notice, the Chapter 11 Trustee would file an objection to the disputed Participant claim with the Bankruptcy Court.
-If a Participant did not submit a timely response to the First Notice, the Chapter 11 Trustee would file an objection to the disputed Participant claim with the Bankruptcy Court.
-If a Participant did not submit a timely response to the First Notice, the Chapter 11 Trustee would file as second notice with the Bankruptcy Court requesting claim disallowance, or reduction, in accordance with the First Notice.
+If a Participant did not submit a timely response to the First Notice, the Chapter 11 Trustee would file a second notice with the Bankruptcy Court requesting claim disallowance, or reduction, in accordance with the First Notice.